HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 cybersecurity best practices

-• Small business owners must understand the risk factor and arrange the digital assets for their online safety.
+• Small business owners must understand the risk factors and arrange digital assets for online safety.

-• They need to protect their network access like Safe Wi-FI, Strong firewalls and more.
+• They must protect their network access with Safe Wi-FI, Strong firewalls and more.

-• Limited access: This is an access control strategy, but for that one needs to find out or do his research which person needs access to which data.
+• Limited access: This is an access control strategy, but one needs to find out or research which person needs access to which data.

-• Educate employees to always use strong and secure passwords.
+• Educate employees continually to use strong and secure passwords.

-• Make sure that your gadgets/equipments/devices are updated and up to the mark and secure from cyber-attack.
+• Ensure that your gadgets/equipment/devices are updated to the mark and secure from cyber-attacks.

-• Safest Cybersecurity Strategy: You need to maintain the backup and recovery for the safe side.
+• Safest Cybersecurity Strategy: You must maintain the backup and recovery for the safe side.

-• Help from experts: Cybersecurity is quite complicated specially for small businesses, you need to hire some consultant for help.
+• Help from experts: Cybersecurity is quite complicated, especially for small businesses; you need to hire a consultant for help.

 1. Mihai Corbuleac – Information Security Consultant at StratusPointIT